BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/cruXipher.md

 This is what I got after mounting, It's so obvious it's a Linux Image

-The first place I checked was the `home` dir
+The first place I checked was the `/home` dir

 ![image](https://github.com/user-attachments/assets/bad62ab0-a1da-467a-9fd7-e37657a26b17)
 ![image](https://github.com/user-attachments/assets/4afdd400-f588-48b2-80cd-c970a786050e)